How the hamburger became an American staple - and where to get classic burgers today - KTVZ

 Now in its fourth generation of ownership, this family-owned restaurant has been serving customers since 1895.

-Using meat ground fresh daily, Louis’ Lunch cooks its hamburgers vertically (yes, you read that right) in their three upright cast-iron boiler stoves dating from 1898.
+Using meat ground fresh daily, Louis’ Lunch cooks its hamburgers vertically (yes, you read that right) in their three upright cast-iron broiler stoves dating from 1898.

 Held in a grill basket, the burgers are slid into the stoves and cooked by flames on both sides.